cg1101/airmnb-python-backend/README.md

 ### Add convenience commands

 For your convenience, you can create an alias command in your .bash_profile to quickly jump to your working folder.
-For example, if you have cloned the repo to ~/airmnb-python-backend and you want to use a shortcut 'aa', then you can add:
+For example, if you have cloned the repo to `~/airmnb-python-backend` and you want to use a shortcut `aa`, then you can add:

 ```
 alias aa='cd ~/airmnb-python-backend; . venv/bin/activate; . setenv.sh'